Synchronization of multiple rigid body systems: a survey: Coordination control of multiple rigid body systems

 where $\Omega_{\boldsymbol{x}}$ is a compact set when RBFNN is used, $\boldsymbol{W}=\left[w_1, w_2, \ldots, w_l\right]^{\top} \in \mathbb{R}^l$ is a weight matrix, $l$ represents the node number of neural networks, and $\zeta(\boldsymbol{x})$ is the bounded approximation errors. $\boldsymbol{H}(\boldsymbol{x})=$ $\left[h_1(\boldsymbol{x}), h_2(\boldsymbol{x}), \ldots, h_l(\boldsymbol{x})\right]^{\top}$ presents a vector of radial basis function.
 Then, the coordination controller of Euler-Lagrange system is designed as

 where $k_i, \gamma, \sigma_i>0,0<\beta_i<1$.
-The main difference is the adaptive law (\ref{NN}) which is based on RBFNN approximation.
-In addition, there are some other approaches such as robust integral sign of the error strategy \cite{2015_TCNS_Dixon} and augmented system method \cite{2021_TNSE_X.Jin} which are proposed to solve the dynamics uncertainties.
+The main difference is the adaptive law (\ref{NN}), which is based on RBFNN approximation.
+In addition, there are some other approaches, such as robust integral sign of the error strategy \cite{2015_TCNS_Dixon} and augmented system method \cite{2021_TNSE_X.Jin}, which are proposed to solve the dynamics uncertainties of Euler-Lagrange systems.}